Master’s in Computer Science

 - Retail

-Our outcome focused, rigorous curriculum emphasizes core computer science competencies, while also exploring areas like machine learning, data mining, Human Computer Interaction, mobile computing, and cybersecurity.
-We emphasize standalone skills-based training, coupled with the ability to “tell a story with data,” making you a more effective data communicator.
-Become a well-rounded, confident leader ready to solve real-world problems in your career.
+Our outcome-focused, rigorous curriculum emphasizes core computer science competencies, while also exploring areas like machine learning, data mining, human computer interaction, mobile computing, and cybersecurity.
+We emphasize skills-based education, coupled with the ability to “tell a story with data,” increasing your impact on the business.

 Our instructors have specific topical expertise and provide an optimized learning process and practical application of the technical and soft-skills learned.
 With easy access to an additional portfolio of potential electives, offering expertise in Cybersecurity, IT Architectures, and Analytics, students can construct an educational experience that is uniquely focused on their own career aspirations, including pursuing concentrations in Big Data and Human Computer Interaction (HCI).

 Designed for flexibility with your busy schedule, our program can be completed on a part-time basis and is available in online, on campus, or hybrid modalities.
-Students studying full time can earn their degree in a year, with program start dates in January and September.
+Students studying full-time can earn their degree in less than two years.
+Start dates for the program are in January and September.

 Learning Outcomes and Competencies – School of Professional Studies